Gabriel-Darbord/opentelemetry-pharo/README.md

   - `onMethodExit:withValue:` to execute code after an instrumented method, with the configured arguments plus the method result.

 To handle the installation of instrumentation, the following classes (and their subclasses) respond to `install`, `uninstall` and `reinstall`:
-- `OTAgentInstaller`, which handles every instrumentation loaded into the image.
+- `OTAgentInstaller` handles every instrumentation loaded into the image.
-- `OTInstrumentationModule`, which handles all of the instrumentations it groups.
+- `OTInstrumentationModule` handles all of the instrumentations it groups.
-- `OTInstrumentation`, which handles itself.
+- `OTInstrumentation` handles itself.

 ### Generating Traces using an Instrumenter